codemeta/codemeta/using-codemeta.md

 ### affiliation
 Context IRI: schema:affiliation
 Type: xsd:string
 Subproperties: None

-An *affliation* is the institution, organization or other group that the software creator is associated with.
+An *affliation* is the institution, organization or other group that the software agent is associated with.

 ### agent
 Context IRI: schema:agent